Grand Teton National Park, Wyoming

 Mount Moran viewed from the Signal Mountain marina shows the amazing topographic relief down to the canyons on either side - more than the depth of the Grand Canyon!

-The view as you drive south toward the central Tetons makes it hard to look at the road!
+The view as you drive south toward the central Tetons makes it hard to pay attention to the road!
 The jagged peaks and deep, steep-sided canyons are the product of glaciation.
+Ice is a very efficient jack-hammer and conveyor belt, carrying massive amounts of rock out of the mountains.
 Earth has spent 90% of the past 2 million years in ice ages, with relatively brief warm periods between.

 Mt.
 Moran is a geologic wonder!
 See the black stripe?
 That's a 150 foot-wide dike of dense ultramafic (high in iron and magnesium) rock called gabbro (or diabase) that was injected into fractures about 775 million years ago.
 Because it is more resistant to erosion than the gneiss that surrounds it, it sticks out from the cliff face up to 200 feet.
 The dike continues westward for more than 6 miles until it is covered by younger sedimentary strata.